WZhaoKe/aegpwb/ReadMe.md

 The set of linear equations can also be represented as a equivalent cicruit in which cavities are nodes of the cicuit and power absorption and transmission processes are admittances on the edges connecting the nodes.
-The power density in the cavities are the across variables ("voltage") and the powers absorbed or coupled through then admittances are the through variable ("currnet").
-For a power absorption process, the average power absorbed, Pa, is the product of the average power density in the cavity, S, and the average absorption cross-section, ACS:
+The power densities in the cavities are the across variables ("voltages") and the powers absorbed or coupled through the admittances are the through variables ("currents").
+For a power absorption process, the average power absorbed is the product of the average power density in the cavity and the average absorption cross-section (ACS).
+For a process that transfers energy between two cavities the net power transmitted from one side to the other is the product of the difference in the average power densities in the two cavities and the average transmission cross-section (TCS) of the process.

-   Pa = ACS * S.

-For a process that transfers energy between two cavities the net power transmitted from one side to the other, Pt, is

-   Pt = TCS * ( S1 - S2 ),

-where TCS is the average transmission cross-section (TCS) and S1 and S2 are the power densities in the two cavities.
-The power balance relationship for the equilibrium state of each cavity in the system requires the total power transmitted into the cavity to be equal to the total power absorption within the cavity; this leads to a linear equation relating the power densities with the CCS as coefficients, analagous to Kirchhoff's Current Law.
-If a system contains N cavities then N such linear equations can be formed from the power balance in each cavity and then solved for the power densities of the cavities.
+The power balance relationship for the equilibrium state of each cavity in the system requires the total power transmitted into the cavity to be equal to the total power absorption within the cavity; this leads to a linear equation relating the power densities with the ACSs and TCSs as coefficients, analagous to Kirchhoff's Current Law.
+The ACSs and TCSs can be referred to collectively as coupling cross-section (CCSs).
+If a system contains `N` cavities then `N` such linear equations can be formed from the power balance in each cavity and then solved for the power densities of the cavities.

-The AEG PWB toolbox provides functions for the determination of average coupling cross-section and associated utilities and the solver implements the equivalent circuit approach to constructing the EMT and solving the problem.
+The AEG PWB toolbox provides functions for the determination of average CCSs and associated utilities and the solver implements the equivalent circuit approach to constructing the EMT and solving the problem.

 ## Code features